Social Security Fairness Act Payments Checklist: Nine Things to Know

 According to the SSA, about 72% of state and local public employees work in Social Security-covered employment, where they pay Social Security taxes and are not affected by WEP or GPO.
 Those individuals will not receive a benefit increase due to the Act.

 The Congressional Budget Office (CBO) estimates that 2.1 million retirees, 3% of current SS beneficiaries, will be eligible to receive a monthly increase.
-The number of spouses and surviving spouses is smaller, with only 770,000 receipts expected to receive an increase due to the repeal.
+The number of spouses and surviving spouses is smaller, with only 770,000 recipients expected to receive an increase due to the repeal.

 3. How much will the retroactive payment be?
 How much will monthly benefits increase by?

-I think this is the information most people want to know — how much the retroactive payments be and the amount of the monthly will increase.
+I think this is the information most people want to know — how much the retroactive payments will be and the amount of the monthly increase.
 Fortunately, the CBO has provided estimates of the average amounts the different groups of beneficiaries can expect to receive.

 4. How far back will SSFA relief be applied to retiree benefits?